dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 Once this best matching bundle has been found with method `ResourceBundle.getResource(String, Locale)` or `ResourceBundle.getResource(String)`, it can be used to look up texts, with instance method `ResourceBundle.getString(String)`.
+If method `getString` does not find the text string for a given key, a `MissingResourceException` is thrown.

 This will look only in the found resource bundle, then in its *parent bundle*, if any, etc. For example, if resource `Zoo_en_US.properties` was found, the string will be looked up in: